The Great Gama: Legacy

 Gama fought and won over five thousand matches.
 Bruce Lee was an avid follower of Gama's training routine.
 Lee read articles about Gama and how he employed his exercises to build his legendary strength for wrestling, and Lee quickly incorporated them into his own routine.
 The training routines Lee used included "the cat stretch", and "the squat" (known as "baithak", and also known as the "deep-knee bend.").

-Today, a doughnut-shaped exercise disc called Hasli weighing 100 kg, used by him for squats and pushups, is housed at the National Institute of Sports (NIS) Museum at Patiala, India.
+Today, a doughnut-shaped exercise disc called Hasli weighing 100 kg, used by him for squats and pushups, is housed at the Netaji Subhas National Institute of Sports (NIS) Museum at Patiala.

 On 22 May 2022, search engine Google commemorated Gama with a Doodle on his 144th birth anniversary.
 Google commented: "Gama’s legacy continues to inspire modern day fighters.
 Even Bruce Lee is a known admirer and incorporates aspects of Gama's conditioning into his own training routine!"